fspoettel/blaupause/README.md

 ### css

 This project uses SCSS and Gulp for building.
 The "default" build-process spawns three files in two directories: An unprefixed, unminified CSS-file, a prefixed, unminified CSS-file and a prefixed, minified CSS-file.
-This means you have never to worry about vendor prefixes again.
+This means you have never to worry about vendor prefixes again and debugging is a breeze.

 #### css/scss

 The scss is divided in three main categories: *globals, locals & recipes*.
-Globals are stuff that is shared across your whole project.
+Globals contain shared styles.
 The locals-folder is meant for page or module-specific styles.
 Recipes provide minimalistic implementations of common layout / UI patterns.

 The *globals*-folder is grouped in several sub-folders:

  - `/var`

-   Stores basic-configuration such as base-sizes, colors, mediaqueries (for inline MQ, see mixin), type and brand-specific as variables.
+   Stores basic-configuration such as sizes, colors, mediaqueries (for inline MQ, see mixin), type and brand-specific as variables.

  - `/typography`